liveawarelabs/recorder-unity-plugin-example/docs/liveawarelabs.recorderplugin.md

 ### **ChangeBufferingAsync(Boolean)**

-Send a message to the recorder to change buffering.
+Send a message to the Live Aware Desktop Recorder to change buffering.

 ```csharp
 public Task ChangeBufferingAsync(bool wantsBuffering)